obsession will out.

 even back at my previous address, which was one room, the landlord Nick called it the museum… (he also called me his second son, which made me proud… a good man, our Nick. survived the Eastern Front of World War Two… )

 that was an earlier incarnation of all of this: one room, yes, but it did have a ten foot Victorian ceiling, which allowed expansion upwards. (by the end of eighteen years there, i must say, there was very very little room for further accumulation…)

-overall perspective, individual area, a thematic diorama… to fit all of it together into one harmonious ensemble, that is the challenge. and of course, all of this is subordinate to the reality that this is my living space, my osteopathy clinic, my art studio: a functioning, creative space, a laboratory, as well as a live-in sculpture.
+overall perspective, individual area, a thematic diorama… to fit all of it together into one harmonious ensemble, that is the challenge. and of course, all of this is subordinate to the reality that this is my living space, my art studio: a functioning, creative space, a laboratory, as well as a live-in sculpture.

 you think this is a challenge? try it.